Skip to content

 Thomas Mørk

-Written by Thomas Mørk
+By Thomas Mørk

 Read more about the specialist

-The importance of turntable materials and mass
+The importance of the turntable's materials and mass

 Minimize resonances and vibrations in the turntable

-Tone arm in carbon fiber
+Tonearm in carbon fiber

 Rega RB-330 Tonearm

-Plinth in material from the aerospace industry
+Plinth made from material used in the aerospace industry

 5. Steps to set up the turntable

-1. An even base
+An even base

 2.1 Use the protractor